tum-db/mlinspect4sql/README.md

 ## How to use the SQL backend
-We prepared two examples, the [first] (notebooks/example_to_sql/to_sql_demo_pure_pipeline.ipynb) is to demonstrate execution of machine learning pipelines only, the [second] (example_to_sql/to_sql_demo_inspection.ipynb) demonstrate a full end-to-end machine learning pipeline that compares the performance of different backends.
+We prepared two examples, the [first](notebooks/example_to_sql/to_sql_demo_pure_pipeline.ipynb) is to demonstrate execution of machine learning pipelines only, the [second](example_to_sql/to_sql_demo_inspection.ipynb) demonstrate a full end-to-end machine learning pipeline that compares the performance of different backends.

 In order to run the latter one, you need a PostgreSQL database system running in the background with an user `luca` with password `password`that is allowed to copy from CSV files.
 	`` <br>